Nette Documentation Preview

 | `dataStream` | [Data URI protocol conversion |#datastream]

-| `date` | [formats date |#date]
+| `date` | [formats the date and time|#date]

 | `explode` | [splits a string by the given delimiter |#explode]